mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 ```
 runcompss run_matmul.py
 ```
 After running the example, the raw execution time logs are saved to a csv file located at ```/experiments/results/tb_experiments_raw.csv```.
-Note that our scripts can be easily to extract the execution times from other algorithms.
+Note that our scripts can be easily adapted to extract the execution times from other algorithms.

 ### Observations
 1. In a cluster, the algorithms are executed via batch jobs.
 A job can be submitted using the ```enqueue_compss``` command.
 For more details, please check the official documentation of COMPSs [here](https://compss-doc.readthedocs.io/en/stable/index.html).